Facebook VP of Ads Criticised For Tweeting that Russian-bought Ads Had Not Been Designed to Sway the US Election - Slashdot

 Known public association with mobsters.

-So many bankruptcies that it was widely known he could not get a line of credi
+So many bankruptcies that it was widely known he could not get a line of credit from U.S. banks.

+Bragged on tv about selling a property to a "very nice" russian oligarch for 60 million profit.
+By the way, that house was never even seen by the oligarch in question and was later torn down.

+Bragged about meetings with the "very top" of the russian administration on his trip to russia for the mrs. universe contest.

 Re: (Score:2)